 Always call 911 for emergencies, including heart attack or stroke symptoms, or go directly to the nearest hospital emergency room.

 If you have an urgent health issue and need access to health care at night, on the weekend, or on a holiday, ARC After Hours Clinics are here for you.
-Our After Hours Clinic locations are staffed by both pediatricians and family medicine physicians who can care for you and your loved ones’ immediate health issues during hours your primary care physician is unavailable.
+Our After Hours Clinic locations are staffed by pediatric and adult medicine physicians and advanced practice clinicians (APCs) who can care for you and your loved ones’ immediate health issues during hours your primary care physician is unavailable.

 *The last appointment is 30 minutes before closing.
 Please make an appointment to avoid long wait times.